romanowski/blog/debugging_implicits.md

 res0: Array[IntWrapper] = Array(IntWrapper(2), IntWrapper(3), IntWrapper(7))
 ```

 There is nothing difficult here.
-Type of implicit value required and provided are exactly the same.
+Required and provided implicit values have exactly the same type.
 Now let's try how it works with inheritance version.
 To make things a bit more difficult we choose to extend our class with _Ordered[IntWrapper]_ rather than _Ordering[IntWrapper]_:

 ```scala
 case class IntWrapper(n:Int) extends Ordered[IntWrapper] {